Gables By The Sea

 Average Land Area/House Square Feet

-Usual lot sizes of estates in Gables by the Sea range from 9,966 square feet to 35,750 square feet.
+Usual lot sizes of estates in Gables by the Sea range from around 9,900 square feet to over 35,000 square feet.
 Home sizes are anywhere from 1,661 square feet to 9,295 square feet.

 Common Property Types or House Styles

 Most single-family homes in Gables by the Sea were built from 1957 to 2018.
 Some properties only have one floor while others are two-storey residences.
-Number of bedrooms range from two to six while the number of baths range from two to seven.
+The typical number of bedrooms range from two to six while the number of baths range from two to seven.

 Average Market Pricing

-Gables by the Sea homes for sale are priced from $949,000 to $16,400,000.
+Gables by the Sea homes for sale are priced from $2 million to around $5 million.
 The high price tag can be attributed to the expansive lot sizes, state-of-the-art in-home amenities, neighborhood facilities, and 24/7 security.
 Although still considered expensive by Florida standards, homes in Gables by the Sea are relatively lower in price compared to its Cocoplum, Gables Estates, and Tahiti Beach neighbors.

 Common Design, Construction, or Architectural Types